| -------------

 setting up an email address, or trying to understand how or why something

-works, etc..) do you want a cryptic “geek-speak” answer
+works, etc..) do you want a cryptic “geek-speak” or stock answer

 or do you want the support person to spend a few extra minutes and